 - Do you know which employees will be the most likely to leave your company within a year?

-HR departments have long been collecting vast amounts of HR data.
+HR departments have a tradition of collecting vast amounts of HR data.
 Unfortunately, this data often remains unused.
 As soon as organizations start to analyze their people problems by using this data, they are engaged in HR analytics.

 Because people analytics is a fairly novel topic, it is still mostly unexplored in the scientific literature.
 The best known scientific definition of HR analytics is by Heuvel & Bondarouk.
 According to them, HR analytics is the systematic identification and quantification of the people drivers of business outcomes (Heuvel & Bondarouk, 2016).

 In other words, it is a data-driven approach toward Human Resources Management.

 Over the past 100 years, Human Resource Management has changed.
 It has moved from an operational discipline towards a more strategic discipline.
 The popularity of the term Strategic Human Resource Management (SHRM) exemplifies this.
 The data-driven approach that characterizes HR analytics is in line with this development.

 By using people analytics you don’t have to rely on gut feeling anymore.
 Analytics enables HR professionals to make data-driven decisions.
 Furthermore, analytics helps to test the effectiveness of HR policies and different interventions.

 How HR analytics helps Human Resource Management

 Like marketing analytics has revolutionized the field of marketing, HR analytics is changing HR.
 It enables HR to:

 - Make better decisions using data